 The key here is to figure out when/why she says no. It may seem completely random, but it is not.
 The problem is there are a great many factors involved, so it is a difficult formula to decipher.

 - Time of month is huge if she is not pregnant, past menopause, or on hormonal contraceptives.
 She should be most receptive (if not chasing you) around ovulation – which is 14 days before her next period.
 The week before this, she is likely to be more receptive than at other times.
 After she ovulates, she is less receptive.
 During menstruation varies from women to woman.

 - Tiredness, from lack of sleep, is probably the next biggest factor.

 - Stress and tiredness from a long day are also big factors.

-- How well she has connected with you the last 24 – 36 hours is important, with her love language being how she feels loved and connected.
+- How well she has connected with you the last 24 – 36 hours is important.
+Remember her love language being how she feels loved and connected.

 There are plenty of other factors, well beyond what I can list here.
 Start thinking about it; make notes about her last 24 hours when she says yes, and when she says no. Record as much as possible and you should start to find patterns.
 Does she always say no on laundry day, or after taking the kids to some specific event?
-Is she very likely to say yes when she gets some quiet time in the evening, or the day after a date with you?
+Is she likely to say yes when she gets some quiet time in the evening, or the day after a date with you?
 Keep playing detective, and you should find the clues needed to learn when asking is a waste of time (and a good way to aggravate her) and when your odds are better.
-Realise that not asking does not help you directly, but if it makes her feel less exhausted with you, that is good for both of you.
+I realise not asking does not help you directly, but if it makes her feel less exhausted about sex, that is good for both of you.

 Giving Update: A huge thanks to all of you who have made donations to support us for the coming year.
 We could still use about 350 who will either give $60 one time, or $5 monthly – or double either of those.
 THANKS!